 The Best Ways to Learn a Language

 If you are looking for a tutor rather than a language learning app then consider Preply.
-Preply is a marketplace where students from all over the world can find one-on-one online tutors for personalised learning programs.
+Preply is a marketplace where students from all over the world can find one-on-one online tutors for personalized learning programs.

 It is very similar to italki, with the same common goals and the same main features.
 Preply also contains an in-built classroom which enhances the quality and efficiency of lessons for both tutors and students.

-Rocket Languages is a software focused language learning app that uses audio lessons, interactive exercises and readings to get you to a conversational level in a foreign language.
+Rocket Languages is a software-focused language learning app that uses audio lessons, interactive exercises, and readings to get you to a conversational level in a foreign language.

-Babbel’s desktop and app format is curriculum-based with pre-recorded content including games, quizzes, tests, games and grammar exercises.
+Babbel’s desktop and app format is curriculum-based with pre-recorded content including games, quizzes, tests, games, and grammar exercises.

 It is a great resource if you are looking to learn a language on your own.
 Babbel’s latest feature, Babbel Live, enables you to connect with tutors without leaving the platform.